xinwenfu/platformio-espidf-aws-iot/README.md

 1. aws-root-ca.pem.
 No need to change
 2. certificate.pem.crt.
 Replace its content with the content of downloaded *Device certificate*
 3. private.pem.key.
 Replace its content with the content of downloaded *Private key file*

+## Build, upload and serial monitor
+Now build the project, and upload the firmware into ESP32.
+Use serial monitor to monitor the output from ESP32.

+Within the IoT core console, use the Test -> MQTT test client.
+The project code publishes MQTT data to the topic *test_topic/esp32*.
+The MQTT test client can be used to publish and subscribe to *test_topic/esp32*.